 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

 Admissions preference may be given to those holding master's and doctoral degrees.
 Those holding bachelor's degrees and appropriate graduate course work should also apply.

 There are two required courses — HI ED 801: Foundations and Fundamentals of Institutional Research and HI ED 830: Designing Institutional Research Studies; however, credit may be given for appropriate academic and research experience.
 All other courses are elective, and 6 of the 15 credits may be transferred from other institutions.

 Applications are submitted electronically and include a nonrefundable application fee.
 You will need to upload the following items as part of your application:

-A copy of an official transcript from each institution attended, regardless of the number of credits or semesters completed.
-Transcripts not in English must be accompanied by a certified translation.
-Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
+Official transcripts from each institution attended, regardless of the number of credits or semesters completed — Transcripts not in English must be accompanied by a certified translation.
+Penn State alumni do not need to request transcripts for credits earned at Penn State but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

-Personal statement including your career goals, background, etc., limited to one page
+Personal Statement — including your career goals, background, etc., limited to one page